dannydez/ezconfig_manager/README.md

 #usage

+This module provides config per environment.
+You can use the standard drush commands to export and import the config.

-Drush cex places all the excluded files in the invironment specific folders. on admin/config/development/configuration/exclude/config you can see the environment specific files and edit them.
+Drush cex automatically adds all the files defined in the `$config['environment_config']['copy']` in the config directories (except sync).

+You can change the specific config using `admin/config/development/configuration/environment/config`

+Drush cim imports the whole sync directory and after that he will import the config from the `$config['environment_config']['config']` directory.

-Drush cim looks of there is environment specific config and imports them after the normal import.
-The sync folder is always the production environment.
+The sync folder is basically the prod config.

 #Config example settings.local.php